vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 Vectara offers multiple data ingestion methods to accommodate different types of use cases.
 By choosing the appropriate ingestion method, users can efficiently index their data and leverage our advanced search capabilities.
+This flexible approach allows for the precise integration of Vectara’s search functionalities into different applications.

 ## Vectara Ingest: Sample Data Ingestion Framework